Latent variable graphical model selection via convex optimization: Introduction and setup

-In this paper we study the problem of latent-variable graphical model selection in the setting where all the variables, both observed and hidden, are jointly Gaussian.
-More concretely let the covariance matrix of a finite collection of jointly Gaussian random variables $X_O \cup X_H$ be denoted by $\Sigma_{(O ~ H)}$, where $X_O$ are the observed variables and $X_H$ are the unobserved, hidden variables.
-The marginal statistics corresponding to the observed variables $X_O$ are given by the marginal covariance matrix $\Sigma_O$, which is simply a submatrix of the full covariance matrix $\Sigma_{(O ~ H)}$.
-However suppose that we parameterize our model by the concentration matrix $K_{(O ~ H)} = \Sigma_{(O ~ H)}^{-1}$, which as discussed above reveals the connection to graphical models.
-In such a parametrization, the \emph{marginal concentration matrix} $\Sigma_O^{-1}$ corresponding to the observed variables $X_O$ is given by the Schur complement \cite{HorJ1990} with respect to the block $K_H$:
+In this paper we study the problem of latent-variable graphical model selection in the setting where all the variables, both observed and latent, are jointly Gaussian.
+More concretely, $X$ is a Gaussian random vector in $\mathbb{R}^{p+h}$, $O$ and $H$ are disjoint subsets of indices in $\{1,\ldots,p+h\}$ of cardinalities $|O| = p$ and $|H| = h$, and the corresponding subvectors of $X$ are denoted by $X_O$ and $X_H$, respectively.
+Let the covariance matrix underlying $X$ be denoted by $\Sigma^\ast_{(\OH)}$.
+The marginal statistics corresponding to the observed variables $X_O$ are given by the marginal covariance matrix $\Sigma^\ast_O$, which is simply a submatrix of the full covariance matrix $\Sigma^\ast_{(\OH )}$.
+However, suppose that we parameterize our model by the concentration matrix $K^\ast_{(\OH)} = (\Sigma^\ast_{(\OH)})^{-1}$, which as discussed above reveals the connection to graphical models.
+Here the submatrices $K^\ast_O, K^\ast_{O,H}, K^\ast_H$ specify (in the full model) the dependencies among the observed variables, between the observed and latent variables, and among the latent variables, respectively.
+In such a parameterization, the \textit{marginal concentration matrix} $(\Sigma^\ast_O)^{-1}$ corresponding to the observed variables $X_O$ is given by the Schur complement \cite {HorJ1990} with respect to the block $K^\ast_H$:

-Thus if we only observe the variables $X_O$, we only have access to $\Sigma_O$ (or $\tilde{K}_O$).
-The two terms that compose $\tilde{K}_O$ above have interesting properties.
-The matrix $K_O$ specifies the concentration matrix of the \emph{conditional statistics} of the observed variables given the latent variables.
-If these conditional statistics are given by a sparse graphical model then $K_O$ is \emph{sparse}.
-On the other hand the matrix $K_{O,H} K_H^{-1} K_{H,O}$ serves as a \emph{summary} of the effect of marginalization over the hidden variables $H$.
-This matrix has small rank if the number of latent, unobserved variables $H$ is small relative to the number of observed variables $O$ (the rank is equal to $|H|$).
-Therefore the marginal concentration matrix $\tilde{K}_O$ of the observed variables $X_O$ is generally \emph{not sparse} due to the additional low-rank term $K_{O,H} K_H^{-1} K_{H,O}$.
+Thus if we only observe the variables $X_O$, we only have access to $\Sigma^\ast_O$ (or~$\tilde{K}^\ast_O$).
+The two terms that compose $\tilde{K}^\ast_O$ above have interesting properties.
+The matrix $K^\ast_O$ specifies the concentration matrix of the \textit{conditional statistics} of the observed variables given the latent variables.
+If these conditional statistics are given by a sparse graphical model, then $K^\ast_O$ is \textit{sparse}.
+On the other hand, the matrix $K^\ast_{O,H} (K^\ast_H)^{-1} K^\ast_{H,O}$ serves as a \textit {summary} of the effect of marginalization over the latent variables $X_H$.
+This matrix has small rank if the number of latent, unobserved variables $X_H$ is small relative to the number of observed variables $X_O$.
+Therefore the marginal concentration matrix $\tilde{K}^\ast_O$ is generally \textit{not sparse} due to the additional low-rank term $K^\ast_{O,H} (K^\ast_H)^{-1} K^\ast_{H,O}$.
 Hence standard graphical model selection techniques applied directly to the observed variables $X_O$ are not useful.